Healthcare in Kosovo: Ambulatory Medical Units

+Secondary health care

 Secondary health care refers to a higher level of health care system, in which patients from primary health care are referred for more specialized treatments.
 Secondary health care level includes medical services provided by a specialist or more advanced facilities, upon referral from a primary care physician that requires more specialized knowledge, skill or equipment than the primary care physician.